Author: Timo Laitinen

 String id = "Europe/Helsinki"; java.util.TimeZone timeZone = java.util.TimeZone.getTimeZone(id); java.util.Calendar calendar = java.util.Calendar.getInstance(timeZone); return calendar;

-The element instance of the <formattedDate> is the result of formatting the java.util.Date instance with the java.text.DateFormat.
+is the result of formatting the java.util.Date

 <formattedDate xmlns="http://www.jicengine.org/jic/2.1" class="java.lang.String" instance="dateFormat.format(date)">